tom-doerr/simpledspy/info.md

-there should be an evaluator that runs and ranks on a scale from 1 to 10 which is used for optimization there should be a cli tool where i can start optimization the cli tool should allow me to select the dspy optimization algorithm
+there should be an evaluator that runs and ranks on a scale from 1 to 10 which is used for optimization there should be a cli tool where i can start optimization the cli tool should allow me to select the dspy optimization algorithm all functionality is documented in the readme the readmes should be very comprehensive there should be a reward function i can call anywhere the reward feature should enable an additional layer of optimization where i can over time use cummulative discounted rewards to evaluate advice and examples i can give as input to the modules the over time weighted few-shot examples (maybe with certainty / error margin) should be usable to generate advice by reflecting on a samples that includes examples that have a positive and examples that have a negative impact on overall reward over time